michaeldyrynda/founder-style/source/controllers.md

 }
 ```

-## Validation <a href="#validation" name="validation" class="text-grey">#</a>
+## Validation <a class="text-grey" name="validation" href="#validation">#</a>

 When building an application, it is preferable to handle your request validation inside your controller methods until either size or complexity dictates that you extract to a [form request](https://laravel.com/docs/5.5/validation#form-request-validation).
-Practise [YAGNI](https://martinfowler.com/bliki/Yagni.html).
+Practice [YAGNI](https://martinfowler.com/bliki/Yagni.html).

 In simple instances, use the `validate` method on the `request` helper.
 If using form requests, be sure to type hint the form request and leverage Laravel's [Service Container](https://laravel.com/docs/5.5/container) to inject it in your method as needed.

-Be sure to declare your request key's validation rules using array syntax.
-This makes them not only more readable, but also consistent, when using validation `Rule` object variants or [custom validation rules](https://laravel.com/docs/5.5/validation#custom-validation-rules).

 ```php
 class NotesController